natgrrl/natgrrl.github.io/_posts/2020-09-12-nasa-mentorship.markdown

 This week, two more sliders were added to the nacelle tab.
 These were max diameter and nacelle length.
 The max diameter allows the user to decide how big the widest part of the engine will be.
-This feature can be seen in the first picture below where it is slightly over exaggerated.
+This feature can be seen in the first picture below where it is slightly over-exaggerated.
 Next, the nacelle length was made a variable.
 This allows the user to control how long the portion of the engine from the front to the end of the nacelle is (this nacelle does not include any part of the core, it is the outermost shell).
 The